 Tupac Shakur tragically passed in 1996, but this powerful exhibit reveals that his impact and legacy will go on for generations.

-“Wake Me When I’m Free” is open until May, and you can immerse yourself into the life of Tupac Shakur here.
+“Wake Me When I’m Free” exhibit has been extended by popular demand through June, and you can immerse yourself into the life of Tupac Shakur here.